nuance777/YourUtility/README.md

 ## 📱 Android App

-You can also use this application on Android devices.
+You can install this app on Android devices using an APK file (no Google Play required).

-👉 Download it here:
+👉 Download the APK:
 https://nuance777.itch.io/your-utility

-Enjoy tracking your utilities on the go!
+**How to install:**
+1. Download the APK file
+2. Open it on your device
+3. Allow installation from unknown sources if prompted
+4. Install and enjoy the app

 ---

 ## ▶️ How to Use

-1. Open the live demo link
+1. Open the live demo link in your browser
-2. Add your utilities (e.g. electricity, water, gas)
+2. Add house and your utilities (e.g. electricity, water, gas)
-3. Enter your meter readings
+3. Enter your meter readings and save the report
 4. Track your monthly usage and expenses
 5. Export reports if needed